St. Augustine Amphitheatre

 The amphitheater was built in 1965 to commemorate the 400th anniversary of St. Augustine, the nation’s oldest permanent European settlement.
 In the mid 2000s, it was refurbished.
 The new facility includes a conference room, four concession stands, a merchandise area, a large plaza and an arboretum of walking trails.

 Music & Performing Arts

 The St. Augustine Amphitheatre, a.k.a.
 The AMP, is a 16-acre outdoor amphitheater located just across the Intracoastal Waterway from St. Augustine.

-As a performing arts venue that can hold up to 4,100 concertgoers, the St. Augustine Amphitheatre plays host to big-name musical acts.
-The venue hosts shows that appeal to the youngest viewers (Yo Gabba Gabba Live!), tweens and teens (Victoria Justice), country music fans (Alan Jackson), rock aficionados (Third Day, Chicago) and more.
-(These names are pulled from a recent concert schedule.
-Check our Events calendar for the latest shows hitting the amphitheater.)
+As a performing arts venue that can hold just under 5,000 concertgoers, the St. Augustine Amphitheatre plays host to big-name musical acts.
+The venue hosts shows that appeal to the youngest viewers, tweens and teens, country music fans, rock aficionados and more.
+Check our Events calendar for the latest shows hitting the amphitheater.

-If you’re in the market for fresh produce, baked goods, hand-crafted items and plants, head to the amphitheater any Saturday from 8:30 a.m. to 12:30 p.m. for the Old City Farmers Market.
+If you’re in the market for fresh produce, baked goods, hand-crafted items and plants, head to the amphitheater any Saturday from 8:30 a.m.-12:30 p.m. for the St. Augustine Amphitheatre Farmers Market.

 At nearby Anastasia State Park, which fronts both the Intracoastal Waterway and the Atlantic Ocean, visitors can camp, picnic, lounge on the beach, swim, kayak, canoe, fish, walk nature trails or visit an archaeological site (it’s where coquina was mined to build Castillo de San Marcos).
 A concession in the park rents bikes, canoes, sailboards, paddleboards and kayaks.